sjaganathan/homebridge-energy-file/README.md

 ## Why via file?

-When you have a DHT-sensor, you need `sudo` to read from it.
-I don't want to run homebridge as `sudo`, so I'm having a `cronjob`, which writes every n seconds to a file and read from it from homebridge.
+I use rtlamr to read from the netmeter and subtract from the monthly reading to display on MagicMirror and HomeKit.

 ## Example config